varigence/docs/bimlflex/user-guide/server-installation.md

 # Server Installation

-For SSIS Server installations, the Varigence Custom SSIS components used in BimlFlex generated SSIS packages are required to be availalbe on the server.
+For SSIS Server installations, the Varigence Custom SSIS components used in BimlFlex generated SSIS packages are required to be available on the server.

 This installation is required for SQL/SSIS Servers that run BimlFlex created packages.
 These custom components are also required for opening and running the generated packages in Visual Studio.